codingforeveryone/READMEs/JavaScript/hoisting.md

 So, the answer to Ex.
 1 would be ```"Tom" ``` and the answer to Ex.
 2 would be ```TypeError: coins is not a function ```

 Explanation for Ex.
-1 - So we know that we are dealing with function declarations in this example, therefore we can say that the functions and their body is hoisted, so after the interpreter is finished with the code, it runs in this order.
+1 - As we know we are dealing with function declarations in this example, we know that the functions and their bodies are hoisted.
+After the interpreter is finished with the code, it runs in the following order:
 ```javascript
 //**Simulated processing sequence for Ex.
 1**
 function family(){